 This blog is part of a series on digital safeguards and enablers for COVID-19 vaccine delivery.

-This work is supported by the Digital Development Partnership, which is administered by the World Bank.
+This work is supported by the Digital Development Partnership, administered by the World Bank.
 For more information or how you can receive assistance with these topics, please contact [email protected]